keberwein/Data_Science_Workbench/README.md

 Other Data Science Boxes
 =============

-[Data Science Box](https://github.com/drewconway/data_science_box) is based on Ubuntu 12.04 and uses IPython Notebook instead of Jupyterhub.
+[Data Science Box](https://github.com/drewconway/data_science_box) is based on Ubuntu 12.04 and uses IPython Notebook instead of Jupyter.

-[Data Science Toolbox](http://datasciencetoolbox.org/) is available as either a Virtualbox image or in AWS.
+[Data Science Toolbox](http://datasciencetoolbox.org/) is available as either a Virtualbox image or on AWS.
 Again, it uses older versions of IPython Notebook but it looks as if it's under active development.